-Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in the lead up to and following EU exit.
+Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 The government is committed to creating socially stronger, more confident and integrated communities by creating places that are better, safer and stronger, where people get along, can make the most of the opportunities available to them and play a full part in our society.